bekk/bekk-christmas/post/ux/four-definitions-of-design.md

 Most design schools have a focus on learning design by doing design.
 It is a hands-on major where students learn by model projects requiring them frame the challenge, ideate and present designs, then receive and give feedback through “Critiques”.

 **Methodology**\
 Techniques for generating and exploring numerous concepts, then methodically narrowing down to the best solution.
-Often called the "double diamond".

 **Insight, research and co-creation**\
 Designers are taught that the answer always lies with the user.
 By learning interview techniques, co-creation, facilitation and mapping techniques, designers grow their empathy for users and train to move past their own assumptions and biases.